jwaliszko/ExpressiveAnnotations/README.md

 Toolchain functions available out of the box at server- and client-side:

 * `DateTime Now()`
-    * Gets the current local date and time.
+    * Gets the current local date and time (client-side returns the number of milliseconds since January 1, 1970, 00:00:00 UTC).
 * `DateTime Today()`
-    * Gets the current date with the time component set to 00:00:00.
+    * Gets the current date with the time component set to 00:00:00 (client-side returns the number of milliseconds since January 1, 1970, 00:00:00 UTC).
 * `DateTime Date(int year, int month, int day)`
-    * Initializes a new date to a specified year, month (months are 1-based), and day, with the time component set to 00:00:00.
+    * Initializes a new date to a specified year, month (months are 1-based), and day, with the time component set to 00:00:00 (client-side returns the number of milliseconds since January 1, 1970, 00:00:00 UTC).
 * `DateTime Date(int year, int month, int day, int hour, int minute, int second)`
-    * Initializes a new date to a specified year, month (months are 1-based), day, hour, minute, and second.
+    * Initializes a new date to a specified year, month (months are 1-based), day, hour, minute, and second (client-side returns the number of milliseconds since January 1, 1970, 00:00:00 UTC).
+* `TimeSpan TimeSpan(int days, int hours, int minutes, int seconds)`
+    * Initializes a new time period according to specified days, hours, minutes, and seconds (client-side period is expressed in milliseconds).
 * `int Length(str)`
     * Gets the number of characters in a specified string (null-safe).
 * `string Trim(string str)`